nidscom/escrowmyetherbd.github.io/README.md

 There are several ways to integrate the buyer dashboard in your site.
 The easiest way is cloning this repository on github and running it on github pages, and replacing the github.io domain with your subdomain (dashboard.yoursite.com).
 For more info on setting up github pages, visit: https://pages.github.com/

 EscrowMyEther is a static html/css/javascript/ReactJS site and a client-side interface to the escrow smart contract.
+No special hosting environment is required if you choose to copy the repo and run it on your site.

-## Modifying for your own usage
+## Modifying for your own usage - Get started

 1)	Copy the "Source Files" folder
 2)	Download node_modules.zip from this link: https://drive.google.com/open?id=0By0DAad8QzZAUjBDQ1VJQmZieTg